Virginia Car Insurance

 Unique Driving Laws In Virginia—Use Of Radar Detectors

 When traveling in the state of Virginia, the use of a radar detector is strictly illegal.
-State law also allows police officers to fine you for its use and confiscate the device, even if the radar detector is turned off or non-functional.
+Virginia state law also allows police officers to fine you for its use and confiscate the device, even if the radar detector is turned off or non-functional.

 Required Auto Insurance Coverage For Virginia Drivers